 PSI Services LLC.

-One of my primary responsibilities included migrating on-premise applications to AWS EKS and EC2, and documenting any changes.
+One of my primary responsibilities included migrating on-premise applications to AWS EKS and EC2.

-Two major migrations I've completed are PSI's business rules engine and SSO solution.
-These were both migrated from an on-premise DC/OS cluster to AWS EKS, including creation of RDS databases with secret rotation, and Kubernetes secrets across multiple environments.
+Two major migrations I completed were PSI's business rules engine and SSO solution.
+These were both migrated from an on-premise DC/OS cluster to AWS EKS, including creation of RDS databases with secret rotation, and Kubernetes secrets.

-I also migrated production and nonproduction Jira instances from on-premise virtualized servers to AWS EC2 using Packer and Terraform.
-I also moved the databases from on-premise to RDS Postgres instances.
+Migrated production and nonproduction Jira instances from on-premise virtualized servers to AWS EC2 using Packer and Terraform.
+The databases were also moved from on-prem to RDS Postgres.

 All infrastructure was created as code using Terraform, and deployed to 2-5 environments depending on the application.

 As a part of these migrations, CI-CD pipelines were also created.
-We use Jenkins with a company-wide shared library and additional groovy scripts for building apps.
-As a part of this process, Dockerfiles are built, and apps are deployed via Buildmaster using helm charts or plain Kubernetes charts.
-Buildmaster also allows for Bash and Powershell scripts, which I also leveraged as a part of the pipelines.
+Jenkins was used with a company-wide shared library and additional groovy scripts for building apps.
+As a part of this process, Dockerfiles were built, and apps were deployed via Buildmaster using Helm charts or plain Kubernetes charts.
+Buildmaster also allowed for Bash and Powershell scripts, which I also leveraged as a part of the pipelines.

-I also created various CI-CD pipelines for new applications, and existing applications which previously required manual deployment.
+Created various CI-CD pipelines for new and existing applications, which previously required manual deployment.

-I implemented a monitoring solution for 200+ websites and servers.
+Implemented a monitoring solution for 200+ websites and servers.
 The websites are monitored via HTTP requests, while the servers each have an agent.
-Agents were installed via Rundeck which allows for scripts to be ran on multiple servers at the same time (as many of these are legacy servers without Configuration Management).
+Agents were installed via Rundeck.
 Agents were installed on both Windows and Linux machines.
-Some of these servers required custom Python and Nagios plugins, which I've also created.
+Some of these servers required custom Python and Nagios plugins, which I also created.

-I also leveraged OpsGenie as a solution for alerting and on-call rotation.
-The OpsGenie integration is also set up to create a Jira ticket whenever a high priority alert is created.
+Leveraged OpsGenie as a solution for alerting and on-call rotation.
+The OpsGenie integration was also set up to create a Jira ticket whenever a high priority alert was created.

 MetroLink Advisory Emailer

 Created a Python script that utilizes the Requests library to track train delays posted on the Metrolink website.
-If a delay is deteced on one of a list of specified train nubmers, an alert will be sent to the user's email.
+If a delay is detected on one of a list of specified train numbers, an alert will be sent to the user's email.